jldail13/vsCode-Settings/README.md

 6. Wait until the extension is installed and reload by pressing alt+f4.

 #### Settings sync setup
 when you first return to VS Code, you will see a welcome page for settings sync.
-We will ignore this.
-Instead, we will download my settings from GitHub.
-1. Locate the command pallet by pressing CTRL+shift+p.
-The command pallet is powerful because it gives you all the possible options available in VS Code.
-2. Type advanced into the command pallet.
-You should see an option sync: show advanced settings, and you will want to press enter to activate it.
-3. now that you are in the advanced settings, you can use your arrows to find an option titled download from public gist.
-4. You should be prompted for the id of the gist you want to download.
-Please enter “” excluding the quotes.
-5. You should be all set, and VS Code will start installing my settings..
+We will find the link that says download public gist and enter the folllowing id excluding the quotes "0e89115e50534c3f3f57e94875ff7fa9".
+From this point, you should be installing the settings.
+You will need to reload to activate.
+Finally, you should be all set to go.